 What Happens During the Coffee Roasting Process?

 Any coffee geek will tell you that there are ten levels in the roasting process, knowing these different coffee roasts will help you to gauge when your coffee beans are finished.
 When roasting coffee beans at home which level you decide to reach and stop at in the roasting process is entirely up to you.

 Green coffee beans change extremely fast during the roasting process.
 When you roast coffee the moisture is forced from the bean, causing it to then dry and expand.

 During this process, a lot of the sugars found in the coffee beans are converted into CO2 gas while other sugars are naturally caramelized which brings out some of the flavors that we love in the coffee.
 When the roasting process is complete, the green bean will be transformed into a brown bean that’s roughly 18% lighter while being 50 to 100% larger than its original state.

 The 10 Stages of Roasting Coffee

 1. Green: The starting point, your coffee beans will still have their pure green essence, even as they begin to heat.

-2. Yellow: The second stage you’ll notice that your beans start to turn a yellowish shade and they will start to emit a grassy odor.
+2. Yellow: In the second stage you’ll notice that your beans start to turn a yellowish shade and they will start to emit a grassy odor.